These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 I thought some of my pain was my wife seemed to overlook my heroic efforts, epic deeds, and acts of self-denial in creating the life we had.

-She seemed to never notice!
-All my hard work, effort, sweat, blood, and a few tears never felt like enough!
+She seemed to never notice, and all my hard work, effort, sweat, blood, and a few tears never felt like enough!

 In fact, she even seemed to have this uncanny ability to find and point out the infinitesimally minor defect or unfinished thing in whatever I did.